On Beyond Spiritual Bypassing

 The term could potentially be used as a compassionate and loving tool by a psychotherapist – as originally intended – or friend, if used gently.
-But I’ve never seen it actually used that way.
-It’s always had a pejorative connotation, implicating another person is doing something wrong, but in reality pointing back to the accuser or finger pointer, to those worrying about or tut-tutting the behavior of others, or going along with an ignorant belief themselves.
+Anecdotally I’ve never seen it actually used that way.
+It’s always had a pejorative connotation, implicating another person is doing something wrong or unhealthy, but in reality pointing back to the accuser or finger pointer, to those worrying about or tut-tutting the behavior of others, or going along with an ignorant belief themselves.

 Another form of spiritual bypassing could take the form of not heeding positive feelings as well.
 Let’s say for example you have a deep heartfelt desire to help save wild panthers, or the rainforest, and you want to give to a charitable cause for that aim.
 But, your spiritual teacher said:

 “The Self is the self of all.
 If you want to help your fellow man, if you want to make this world a better world, find yourself first.
 Everything else will take care of itself.
 The complete destruction if your self, ego-mind, is Job #1.”

 And this is true.
-But, if you still believe yourself to be a separate entity, a person, and your heart is telling you to help some animals by giving to charity, by all means you should do it.
+But, if you still believe yourself to be a separate entity, a person, and your heart is telling you to help some animals by giving to charity, then you should do that.
 Don’t restrain yourself in the name of a spiritual concept.
-That’s bullshit.
-That’s the BS “spiritual bypass” is pointing to.
+That’s one kind of BS “spiritual bypass” is pointing to.